Bethenny Frankel And Carole Radziwill’s Feud Heats Up In Colombia On ‘RHONY’

-The Real Housewives of New York City will be seen enjoying a cast trip to Cartagena, Colombia during tonight’s new episode of the show but unfortunately, things between Bethenny Frankel and Carole Radziwill remain strained.
+The Real Housewives of New York City will be seen enjoying a cast trip to Cartagena, Colombia, during tonight’s new episode of the show but unfortunately, things between Bethenny Frankel and Carole Radziwill remain strained.

 In a sneak peek at tonight’s show shared by Entertainment Tonight on July 18, the women of the Bravo TV reality series are seen gathering for a group meal when they begin discussing a speed dating adventure they had been involved with earlier on in the trip.